ArjoNagelhout/sphere/README.md

 Sphere is an experimental 3D game engine specifically for creating and authoring AR / VR experiences.

 Its main innovation goal is in enabling **full live editing on the target device** (probably at reduced visual quality).

+## Iterative approach
+Building a game engine is hard, so we employ the software development model of:
+- don't try to write everything perfectly from scratch
+- build abstractions and refactor as you go
+- make small, measurable goals that can be done in a day

 ## Design goals
 - **Cross-platform**, in order of importance: Meta Quest, visionOS, PCVR, iOS, Android